AriseBank/bitcoin-restful-api/README.md

 ### Prerequisites

-You need to have a `dogecoind` server that the API can talk to.
+You need to have a `dogecoind` installation that the API can talk to.
 You can easily install Dogecoin's core files using our EasyCoin Installer (Bitcoin Family Version) [here](http://lab.arisebank.com/crypto-tools/easycoin-btc/blob/master/easycoin-btc-v0.1.6.sh), with one line and no headaches.

 ### Development or Production Deployment